Slivo-fr/TranqRotate/README.md

 Once boss has died (or you wiped), just use the reset button in the top bar to reset the rotation state

+You may adds the `/tranq backup` command to a macro that you can use when you are unable to tranq and you need some help, it will whisper all backup hunters the fail message

 ## Roadmap

 Here is a list of feature I want to implement at some point, no specific order is decided yet.